pedrax202/SoftResTracker/README.md

 Raiders whisper the **loot master** directly.
 No website or external tool needed.

 ### `-sr [item link]`
 Reserve an item.
-The player shift-clicks the item in their bags, inventory, or a loot window to create the link, then types the command.
+The player types the command "-SR" then shift-clicks the item from Atlasloot.

 ```
 -sr [Shadowmourne]